home research people resources publications software directions contact

 research

-• En masse protein interaction screening technologies using next-generation sequencing of recombinant DNA barcodes.
+• En masse condition-dependent protein interaction screening technologies using next-generation sequencing of recombinant DNA barcodes.

 Information on positions available in the Roth lab.